Jupiter Fund Management Executes Share Buyback - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-Jupiter Fund Management Plc has executed a share buyback transaction, purchasing 100,000 ordinary shares at an average price of £1.246407 per share on the London Stock Exchange.
-This move is part of its ongoing share buyback programme, aimed at optimizing capital structure and enhancing shareholder value.
-The purchased shares will be held in Treasury, bringing the total number of Treasury shares to 15,656,581, while the total voting rights stand at 529,322,929.
-This transaction may impact shareholder voting rights and is part of Jupiter’s strategic financial management efforts.
+Jupiter Fund Management Plc has executed a share buyback transaction, purchasing 100,000 of its ordinary shares on the London Stock Exchange as part of its ongoing buyback program.
+The shares will be held in Treasury, affecting the total voting rights, which now stand at 529,222,929.
+This move is part of Jupiter’s strategy to manage its capital structure and potentially enhance shareholder value.

 The most recent analyst rating on (GB:JUP) stock is a Hold with a £0.77 price target.
 To see the full list of analyst forecasts on Jupiter Fund Management Plc stock, see the GB:JUP Stock Forecast page.